Sand Cat Kittens Spotted in the Wild for First Time

 Nine days into that expedition, we began to feel frustrated, and Elhaj thought we were crazy.
 Then, at the end of the trip, there they were: three sand cats.
 When we saw the first, Elhaj was so excited that he went nuts and ran out of his vehicle.
 The cat, startled, vanished almost immediately into the darkness, and we lost his tracks.

-This sighting inspired us to obtain a permit from Moroccan authorities to catch and collar them.
+This sighting inspired us to partner with Rabat Zoo and obtain a permit from the High Commission for Water and Forests and the Fight Against Desertification of the Kingdom of Morocco to catch and collar them.
 We would be the first researchers to take this step.
 Across its range, the sand cat was previously scantly studied.

 To date, we’ve spotted 29 different sand cats, radio-collared 13 of them, and collected some surprising data.
 For instance, sand cats are traveling more than we thought and more than what’s been recovered for any other small cats.
 But we still don’t know why—yet.
 Additionally, it seems this desert cat is living in select parts of the desert—and if the low density is confirmed over time, the species may not be as frequent as believed, at least in this region.